MiaRobangK25/CS3_Potassium_K12_K25/readme.md

 > B. `Time Keeper` - The method inwhich we want to incorporate Javascript is specifically in this home page.
 We saw the timer Sir Roy made and use for his classes... and we were inspired (and want to learn how to do the same)!

 ## 7. Initial Wireframe, Navigation Bar & Footer
-- It can be found through THIS LINK:
+- It can be found through THIS LINK: **[Our Initial Wireframe will the other 2 parts](https://www.canva.com/design/DAG3LE99WS8/998p1OJ0SGgxVwIIIFOBWg/edit)**